 AS Unit 2 - Composing: Students submit 2 contrasting compositions.
 One free composition and one in response to a brief set by the WJEC.
 Externally assessed by WJEC (12%).
 AS Unit 3 - Appraising: A listening/written exam based on set works and unfamiliar musical extracts (16%).

-A Level Unit 4 - OPTION A - Performing: Students perform a recital of 10-12 minutes for a visiting examiner (22%) OR

-OPTION B - Performing: Students perform a recital of 6-8 minutes of solo/ensemble pieces for a visiting examiner (14%).
+A Level Unit 4 - OPTION A - Performing: Students perform a recital of 10-12 minutes for a visiting examiner (22%) OR OPTION B - Performing: Students perform a recital of 6-8 minutes of solo/ensemble pieces for a visiting examiner (14%).

 A Level Unit 5 - OPTION A - Composing: Students submit 2 compositions.
 One free composition and one in response to a brief set by WJEC.
-Externally assessed by WJEC (14%) OR

-OPTION B - Composing: Students will submit 3 compositions.
+Externally assessed by WJEC (14%) OR OPTION B - Composing: Students will submit 3 compositions.
 One in response to a set brief, another to reflect an 'area of study' and the third a free choice (22%).
 A Level Unit 6 - Appraising: A listening/written exam based on set works and unfamiliar musical extracts (24%).

-- At least a grade C at GCSE Music or a performance skill of at least Grade 4 on an instrument/voice - Credit is given for performance skills of Grade 5 or above within the marking of performing - A willingness to improve or develop the ability to read music notation
+- At least a grade C at GCSE Music or a performance skill equivalent to Grade 4 on an instrument/voice - Credit is given for performance skills of Grade 5 or above within the marking of performing.
+Please note: It is not essential to have sat graded singing or instrumental exams - A willingness to improve or develop the ability to read music notation